kandu/rangeSet/README.md

 ## Sets over ordered ranges

-  This module implements the set data structure.
+  This module implements two range set data structure: continuous and discrete range set.

-  The elements are reprented as ranges, and is therefore efficient for large set of adjacent elements.
+  The elements are represented as ranges internally, and is therefore efficient for large set of adjacent elements.

 ## Document
   The document is available [here](https://kandu.github.io/caml_doc/rangeSet/RangeSet/index.html).